Shopify accounting that reconciles to your bank.

 Cameras, lighting, packing machinery, computers and warehouse fit-out can be written off in full under the £1,000,000 Annual Investment Allowance, with full expensing also available on qualifying new main-rate plant.
 From April 2026 the main-pool writing-down allowance falls from 18% to 14%, and a new 40% first-year allowance applies to main-rate plant, timing a large purchase across that date can change your relief.
 We plan capital spend so you claim the most generous allowance available.

-Since January 2024, UK digital platforms must report seller income to HMRC, with the first reports due by 31 January 2026 covering the 2025 calendar year.
+UK digital platforms have reported seller income to HMRC since January 2024.
+Reports covering the 2025 calendar year are due by 31 January 2026.
 That means marketplaces and apps you sell through are handing HMRC your sales data directly, and it must reconcile to what you declare.
 If you've been running an under-the-radar side store, the gap is now visible.
 We bring your filings in line with platform data and, where needed, make a clean disclosure before it becomes an enquiry.

 - 01